Are interviews required?

 Alumni admission interviews provide applicants with an opportunity to learn about the Northwestern student experience through an alumna/us perspective.
-Given the limited availability of alumni interviews, only a very small percentage of our applicants are ultimately able to schedule an appointment.
-Interviews are not a significant component of the application, therefore applicants who are unable or choose not to interview are not at a disadvantage in the admission process.
+Given the limited availability of alumni interviews, it is not possible for us to offer interviews to all applicants.
+Interviews are not a required component of the application, therefore applicants who are unable or choose not to interview are not at a disadvantage in the admission process.

 Northwestern has a need-blind admissions policy for U.S. citizens and permanent residents; this means that financial aid is not a factor in determining admission.
 Applicants are encouraged to apply for financial aid; Northwestern's generous need-based aid program can assist in defraying the costs of your college education.